-1. In this Convention, unless the context otherwise requires:

-- (a) the term "Belgium" means the Kingdom of Belgium; it includes any area outside the Belgian national sovereignty which has been or may hereafter be designated, under the Belgian laws concerning the continental shelf and in accordance with international law, as an area within which the rights of Belgium with respect to the sea bed and sub-soil and their natural resources may be exercised; - (b) the term "Singapore" means the Republic of Singapore; - (c) the terms "a Contracting State" and "the other Contracting State" mean Belgium or Singapore, as the context requires; - (d) the term "tax" means Belgian tax or Singapore tax, as the context requires; - (e) the term "person" includes an individual, a company and any other body of persons which is treated as an entity for tax purposes; - (f) the term "company" means any body corporate or any entity which is treated as a body corporate for tax purposes in the Contracting State of which it is a resident;
+- 1. In this Convention: - (a) the term "Singapore" means the Republic of Singapore; - (b) the term "France" means the European and overseas departments (Guadeloupe, Guyane, Martinique and Reunion) of the French Republic, including any area outside the territorial sea of France which is, in accordance with international law, an area within which France may exercise rights with respect to the sea bed and sub-soil and their natural resources; - (c) the terms "a Contracting State" and "the other Contracting State" mean Singapore or France, as the context requires; - (d) the term "tax" means Singapore tax or French tax, as the context requires; - (e) the term "person" comprises an individual, a company and any association with or without juridical personality; - (f) the term "company" means any body corporate or any entity which is treated as a body

-- (g) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (h) the term "competent authorities" means in the case of Belgium, the competent authority according to Belgian legislation, and in the case of Singapore, the Minister for Finance or his authorised representative.

-2. As regards the application of the Convention by a Contracting State any term not otherwise defined shall, unless the context otherwise requires, have the meaning which it has under the laws of that Contracting State relating to the taxes which are the subject of the Convention.
+- corporate for tax purposes; - (g) the terms "Singapore enterprise" and "French enterprise" mean, respectively, an industrial, mining, commercial, timber, plantation or agricultural enterprise or undertaking carried on by a resident of Singapore and an industrial, mining, commercial, timber, plantation or agricultural enterprise or undertaking carried on by a resident of France; - (h) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean a Singapore enterprise or a French enterprise, as the context requires; - (i) the term "competent authority" means, in the case of Singapore, the Minister for Finance or his authorised representative; in the case of France the Minister of Economy and Finance or his authorised representative; and in the case of any territory to which this Convention is extended under Article 29, the competent authority for the administration in such territory of the taxes to which this Convention applies. - 2.
+As regards the application of this Convention by a Contracting State, any term not otherwise defined shall, unless the context otherwise requires, have the meaning which it has under the laws of that Contracting State relating to the taxes which are the subject of this Convention.